Information about how COVID-19 test results are reported, why they are sometimes uncertain, and what they can and cannot tell us.

 - if they are in the early stages of incubating the disease

-- if they caught COVID-19 in the past
+- if they had COVID-19 in the past

 - if they were infectious in the past